kubernetes/website/content/en/docs/concepts/containers/container-lifecycle-hooks.md

 both the `PreStop` hook to execute and for the Container to stop normally.
-If, for example, `terminationGracePeriodSeconds` is 60, and the hook takes 55 seconds to complete, and the Container takes 10 seconds to stop normally after receiving the signal, then the Container will be killed before it can stop normally, since `terminationGracePeriodSeconds` is less than the total time (55+10) it takes for these two things to happen.
+If, for example, `terminationGracePeriodSeconds` is 60, and the hook takes 55 seconds to complete, and the Container takes 10 seconds to stop normally after receiving the signal, then the Container will be killed before it can stop normally since `terminationGracePeriodSeconds` is less than the total time (55+10) it takes for these two things to happen.

 If either a `PostStart` or `PreStop` hook fails, it kills the Container.

 Users should make their hook handlers as lightweight as possible.
-There are cases, however, when long running commands make sense, such as when saving state prior to stopping a Container.
+There are cases, however, when long-running commands make sense, such as when saving state prior to stopping a Container.

 ### Hook delivery guarantees